 This applies to the Reserves.
-Drills are periods of Inactive Duty Training (IDT), under orders, scheduled to augment training.
+Drills are periods of inactive duty training (IDT), under orders, scheduled to augment training.
 No more than two drills can be performed on one calendar day, and each drill must be at least four hours long.
 Most units schedule multiple drills over one weekend each month (two drills Saturday and two drills Sunday).

 Depending on the program, you will receive boot camp and maybe A-school training.
 Weekend or weekday drills are considered training.
-Active Duty for Training (ADT) is 12 days of active duty at a Coast Guard unit or Coast Guard school and is required annually.
+Active duty for training (ADT) is 12 days of active duty at a Coast Guard unit or Coast Guard school and is required annually.

-By law, as a member of the Reserve, you must, upon request, be granted a leave of absence to satisfy a requirement for military training.
+By law, as a member of the Reserve, you, upon request, must be granted a leave of absence to satisfy a requirement for military training.
 The Uniform Services Employment and Reemployment Rights Act requires employers to provide Reservists with time away from their jobs to perform military duty.
 However, you must notify your employer that you intend to take military leave.
 You must be reemployed after completion of your military duty and return to your job within a reasonable time.
 You must be treated as though you had never left employment, including scheduled pay raises, promotions or credit for longevity or vacation.
 Your employer only has to hold a job open for 60 months if you accept voluntary orders.

 Commissioned officers in the Coast Guard may apply for flight school and will be placed on a school waiting list once accepted.

-Flight school candidates must pass a Class 1 Flight Physical.
+Flight-school candidates must pass a Class 1 flight physical.
 A dental exam will check for cavities and other problems that may be affected by changes in air pressure during flight.

 Vision requirements are also very stringent.
 Eyesight should be 20/20 or correctable to 20/20, no exceptions.
 Uncorrected visual acuity must be better than 20/200 in either eye.
 There are other limitations imposed based on the type and strength of the lens prescription.
 In addition, normal color perception, depth perception and field of vision are required.

 It depends on your unit.
 Life at a small station is different than life on a ship.
-Most boot camp graduates receive orders to a ship.
+Most boot-camp graduates receive orders to a ship.
 You will start to perform the duties of a crewman at your unit.
 You must learn everything about your ship and/or small boats at your station.
 You may go on rescue missions, assist with law enforcement, work aids to navigation or other missions.

-You can attend any school you qualify for.
+You can attend any school for which you qualify.
 The results of your ASVAB determine your qualifications.
 All of the schools have a waiting list.
 They range from a few months to more than two years.
 You must have a minimum of 30 months remaining on your enlistment before you can enter any Class A school.
 If the school you want has a very lengthy wait, you may need to extend your enlistment a number of months to bring the total left on your enlistment to 30 months.